Devil's Night (American Horror Story): Plot

 While tied to a chair, he slowly realizes what Devil's Night at the Hotel Cortez involves, and they fight until he handcuffs her in the bathroom and finds her (true) Driver's License.
 He returns to the guestbook and finds plenty of serial killers have signed in.
 Liz describes March's annual tradition and discovers John himself is on the invitation list.
 He arrives at Room 78 for dinner.
 There March introduces himself and John reminds him that March would have died 85 years prior.
 March counter-reminds him that anything is possible in the hotel.
 John Wayne Gacy and Jeffrey Dahmer introduce themselves, and John recognizes the Zodiac Killer, Aileen, and Richard Ramirez on his own, when Gacy handcuffs him to his chair.

-As the dinner continues, Evers brings out a drugged young man as appetizer.
+As the dinner continues, Evers brings out a drugged young man as an appetizer.
 John tries to shoot Dahmer to prevent him from trepanning the young man, not knowing that the shot will have no effect on ghosts.
 Outside the hotel, Sally muses with a man named Craig about Halloween.
 She brings him in, which will buy her a year of solitude from March.
 The killers all take turns stabbing Craig.
 Sally sees the distressed John, and tells him he has been hallucinating from the alcohol and leads him away.
 Alex accepts Elizabeth's request to join her and sucks blood from Elizabeth's breast.